kbcaleb/mac-dev-setup/README.md

 ![Jesus Baby](assets/jesus.gif)

 ## Installation
-If you want to install specific parts then replace **all** with components you would like from.
 ```
-curl https://raw.githubusercontent.com/kbcaleb/mac-dev-setup/master/setup.sh | bash -s all
+bash <(curl -fsSL https://raw.githubusercontent.com/kbcaleb/mac-dev-setup/development/setup.sh) -s all
 ```
+If you want to install specific parts then replace **all** with the components you would like from.
 * common
 * security
 * devops